vic9112/Advance_SOC/lab04 - fsic_fpga/README.md

 $ ./run_vivado_fsic
 ```

-- Above will generate bitstream and hardware header file into `./vivado/jupyter_notebook`, which has finished connecting DMA into block design.
+- Above will generate block diagram which exclude firDMA (userdma), user should open `.xpr` file under `~/vivado/vvd_caravel_fsic` using vivado GUI and:
+  1. Add userdma IP into block diagram
+  2. Connect `updma_so` to `inStreamTop`, `updma_si` to `outStreamTop`

+  3. Generate bitstream again.
+- Reference address editor:

+- User should change the MMIO address of DMA to the repective address of `userdma` in address editor